marclandy/enterprise-infra/architecture practice/deliverables/enterprise alz/Enterprise ALZ Network Service Patterns_Network Design Decision Workbook.md

 | Routing | Inspection | Where is routing inspected (e.g. forced tunneling)? | Azure Firewall | NVA | None |

 **Usage:**
-workbook - customer workshops or discovery phases to:
+workbook - customer workshops or discovery phases:
 *   Confirm business and compliance requirements.
 *   Evaluate and agree on service implementation options.
 *   Maintain a source of truth for ALZ customisation decisions.